River On The Way To Mount Kailash

 Duration15 Min

-Our staff received a fresh arrival in Kathmandu after reaching Nepal International Airport for a short transfer to the city’s hub.
+Our staff received a fresh arrival in Kathmandu after the passenger reached Nepal International Airport, then made a short transfer to the city's hub.

 It is close to the Thamel area, where all good hotels are located, and can assist you with your Kailash and Lake Manasarovar tour requirements.

-After checking into your nice rooms, meet in the hotel lobby for a group briefing on the Mt.
-Kailash and Lake Manasarovar Tour, with a welcome dinner in excellent Nepalese restaurants and a cultural program and entertainment for the night.
+After checking into your nice rooms, meet in the Hotel lobby for a group briefing on the Mt.
+Kailash and Lake Manasarovar Tour, followed by a welcome dinner at an excellent Nepalese restaurant and a cultural program and entertainment for the night.

 Kathmandu Airport 4